rtp-aws/user_group_plan_aws/event_template.md

 ```

-20231022
+20231105

-Today at 11:00am EDT rtp-aws.org will have a weekly workshop.
+Today at 11:00am EST rtp-aws.org will have a weekly workshop.

 The meeting url is here: https://meet.google.com/hqm-wrsk-njp

 #USERGROUP #AWS #AWSCLOUD #RTPAWS @rtp-aws #awscommunitybuilders